polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 If you execute code in immediate mode using F5, and your code requires arguments, Hyper IDE will ask you for what to pass in as arguments.
 This isn't perfect, and only works for first level arguments - But if you need more complexity, you can always use the [Hyperlambda Playground](/dashboard/hyperlambda-playground/), and/or the [Endpoints Component](/dashboard/endpoints/).

 Magic does not separate between code creation and your code's production environment, providing you with instant feedback as you create your code.

+Hyper IDE also remembers which files you had open, per cloudlet - sign out, come back tomorrow, and your workspace opens the way you left it, with the same files in the same tabs.

 ## Executing Hyperlambda from Hyper IDE